 Alex Hay was born in rural Florida on April 18, 1930.
 Hay served in the Air Force before studying art at the Florida State University in Tallahassee, where he received a bachelor’s and master’s degree in 1958.
 The following year he moved to New York and through Deborah Goldensohn, a dancer whom Hay married in 1961, he was exposed to the teachings of Merce Cunningham and Judith Dunn.
 It was in this context that he met Steve Paxton and Rauschenberg, with whom he participated in experimental dance workshops at the Judson Memorial Church in downtown New York.

 Hay and Rauschenberg were close performance collaborators throughout much of the 1960s.
 In 1964 Hay joined Merce Cunningham Dance Company’s World Tour working as Rauschenberg’s assistant.
 Two years later he participated in Experiments in Art and Technology’s 9 Evenings: Theatre & Engineering, which included his dance Grass Field (1966), performed by Hay, Paxton, and Rauschenberg.
 Other performance pieces by Hay include Prairie (1963), Colorado Plateau (1964), Leadville (1964), and Top Soil (1966).
-His artworks have been exhibited in New York at Leo Castelli Gallery, Kornblee Gallery, and Peter Freeman, Inc. At 85, Hay is still a practicing artist, living and working in Bisbee, Arizona.
+His artworks have been exhibited in New York at Leo Castelli Gallery, Kornblee Gallery, and Peter Freeman, Inc. Hay is still a practicing artist, living and working in Bisbee, Arizona.

 Excerpt from Interview with Alex Hay by Alessandra Nicifero , 2014